-Alcohol company Diageo pauses export of its products to Russia and Ukraine
+Liquor giant Diageo pauses exports of Smirnoff vodka, other products to Russia and Ukraine

 These include automakers Mercedes-Benz, General Motors, Jaguar Land Rover and Aston Martin, aerospace firm Airbus, aircraft manufacturer Boeing, energy companies TotalEnergies, Equinor, streaming platform Netflix, and movie studios Disney, Warner Brothers and Sony Pictures Entertainment, among others, according to Reuters.

-At least 10 states in the United States, including Alabama, Utah and Ohio, have also banned import of Russia vodka and other liquor, reported Forbes.
+At least 10 states in the United States, including Alabama, Utah and Ohio, have also banned import of Russian vodka and other liquor, reported Forbes.

 Canadian provinces of Ontario and Newfoundland and Labrador have also removed Russian liquor products from their shelves, reported Business Insider.